SumoLogic/sumologic-kubernetes-tools/README.md

 ### Trace stress-tester

-`stress-tester` is a simple tool that generates a desired number of spans per minute and sends them using Jaeger format
+`stress-tester` is a simple tool that generates a desired number of spans per minute and sends them using OpenTelemetry format

 ```
  kubectl run stress-tester \